-The Auburn Thunder Soccer Club has a Board of Directors, consisting of a President, Vice President, Secretary, Treasurer, Executive Director, Advanced League Director, Recreational League Director, Athletic Director, and League Sports Coordinator.
-The standing committees for the Auburn Soccer Association include the: Program Committee; Facilities, Equipment, & Concessions; Recruitment and Scholarship; Public Relations; Referee Liaison; Fundraising and Sponsorship; Tournament; Nominating; and Bylaws/Policies Committee.
-The guidelines and responsibilities for each committee are listed in the Club Bylaws.
+The Auburn Thunder Soccer Club has a newly formed Board of Directors, consisting of a President, Vice President, Secretary, Treasurer, Parent Liaison, City of Auburn liaison, Club Registrar, & Director of Coaching.
+The guidelines and responsibilities for each board position are listed in the Club Bylaws & Policies.

 The Director of Coaching and Assistant Director of Coaching oversee the coaching and training staff for the club.
 The Director is chosen on an annual basis by the board of directors.
 The assistant director of coaching is selected by the director, once he/she is appointed.
 The directors organize and conduct try-outs, form teams, assign coaches, develop Academy curriculum, and oversee coaching needs for all teams.

 The Auburn Thunder Soccer Club originated in the fall of 1997 with five teams.
 The age groups ranged from U-10 to U-17 boys.
 At the time the club consisted of 63 players and employed six coaches.
 Auburn's first Director of Coaching was Louis Richard.
 During Louis' time at Auburn he was the Auburn University's Women's assistant coach and trained the Auburn goalkeepers as well.